-Trailing 2-0 at the first intermission, goals from Josef Beranek and Rod Brind;Amour 27 seconds apart early in the middle frame to knot the score before Dineen's strike while a man short less than three minutes later.
+Trailing 2-0 at the first intermission, goals from Josef Beranek and Rod Brind'Amour 27 seconds apart early in the middle frame knotted the score before Dineen's strike while the Flyers skated a man short came less than three minutes later.

 1995 -- Eric Lindros scored his 11th goal of the season, but that's all the Flyers would get in a 2-1 defeat at the hands of John Vanbiesbrouck and the Florida Panthers at the Spectrum.

 Lindros notched goals in 10 of Philadelphia's first 12 games, but was injured during the tilt and would miss the next seven contests with a bruised knee.
-The 'Big E' would go on to have the best goal-scoring year of his career, registering 47 in 73 outings.
+The 'Big E' would go on to have the best goal-scoring year of his career, lighting the lamp 47 times in 73 outings.

 1996 -- Late third period goals from Shjon Podein and Joel Otto erased a 2-1 deficit and lifted the Flyers to a 3-2 win over the Florida Panthers at Miami Arena.

 Philadelphia couldn't find a way to beat John Vanbiesbrouck as the home team held a 2-0 lead midway through regulation, before Trent Klatt got the Flyers on the board with a power play goal in the latter stages of the middle frame to make it a 2-1 Panthers' lead at the second intermission.